Divyateja04/CS-F214-Assignment-2/README.md

 ### OR INTRODUCTION
-In or introduction we have 2 modes, one for left introduction and one for right introduction If mode is 1, Here we go until the current line ends and keep comparing i.e. if we have a and we want "(avb)" using or introduction we compare from start till the smaller string ends i.e. here we loop on "a" and go until the it ends.
+In or introduction we have 2 modes, one for left introduction and one for right introduction If mode is 1, here we go until the current line ends and keep comparing i.e. if we have a and we want "(avb)" using or introduction we compare from start till the smaller string ends i.e. here we loop on "a" and go until the it ends.
 For case 2, we start from behind.
 We keep comparing till we reach the start of smaller string.

 ---